Skip to Content

 Best day trips from Amsterdam in the Netherlands

-Below are some of the best day trips from Amsterdam, starting with the most popular day trips first.
+Good to know: Our list of the best day trips from Amsterdam starts with the most popular day trips first.
 Some places like Zaanse Schans, Keukenhof Gardens, Volendam, or Giethroorn are very popular with tourists.
-While some others are rather quiet and less visited, yet definitely worth a short trip if visiting Amsterdam for a few days.
+In the meantime, some others are much quieter and less visited, yet definitely worth a short trip if visiting Amsterdam for a few days.
 Take a look!

 1. Zaanse Shans